LD-ZNet: A Latent Diffusion Approach for Text-Based Image Segmentation: Text-Based Image Segmentation

 \subsection{Qualitative Comparisons on Phrasecut}

-Figure \ref{fig:visual_results2_supp} shows qualitative comparisons of $Z$Net and LD-ZNet with the RGBNet baseline on the test dataset of PhraseCut.
+Figure \ref{fig:visual_results2_supp} shows qualitative comparisons of ZNet and LD-ZNet with the RGBNet baseline on the test dataset of PhraseCut.
 Attributes such as ``grey", ``glass", ``tallest", and ``riding" are well understood and localized in LD-ZNet.